At Wonkhe we run a bespoke briefing and support service for students’ unions.

 We want the whole sector to get behind our efforts to improve the impact of SUs, and there are lots of ways that our friends and partners can help.
 Sector bodies and agencies will want to identify briefing and information content that we should get into the hands of SUs.
 Those working on projects and policy will always want talented student officers and reps to be involved in the work they are developing.
 And locally, we know you’ll see supporting your SU to subscribe to the service as an essential way to improve the academic and corporate governance of your institution.

 We have lots planned.
 We’re planning a series of collaborative research projects commissioned and led by SUs.
 In July we will deliver a policy induction event for SU officers, with a unique sector simulation event designed to get them up to speed quickly on the big issues and contemporary challenges.
 In early 2020, we’ll organise our first European study visit for SUs, and we’re also working on a host of policy projects, practitioner forums and partnerships to ensure that SU officers and staff are the best they can be.

 We have a great team working on Wonkhe SUs.
 Associate Editor Jim Dickinson, a former NUS Director and SU CEO leads the work for us.
 Wonkhe’s editor and former NUS Head of Education Debbie McVitty and her wider Wonkhe editorial team will provide ongoing support and expertise.
-And our Chief Operating Officer and former SU officer NUS staffer Rachael Firth will be making it all happen behind the scenes.
+And our wider team that make it all happen behind the scenes have all been involved in the student movement in one way or another.